7VB-STORE/FSNPanel/README.md

 **FSN Panel** is a panel for launching multiple CS2 accounts simultaneously, managing their windows, and collecting lobbies.

-Created in 30 hours using a chat.
+Created in 30 hours using Chat GPT.

 ---